edgeworx/docs/content/en/docs/guides/build.md

 # Create a callback function for handling the input that is about to pass to the People Perceptor
 def people_input_callback(input_data, pom, config):
-    # Just take the frame from the incoming Input Stream and send it onward - no need to modify the frame
+    # Just take the frame from the incoming input stream and send it onward - no need to modify the frame
     frame = input_data.data.copy()
     return frame